POrcine29/ETH-PROOF-function-and-error/README.md

 Click your deployed contracts

-Once to click the deployed contracts set the new value
+Once to click the deployed contracts type of your amount that you want to deposit

-Once to set your new value click the owner and the value to call and see if the transaction is successful
+Once to set your deposit amount type the amount that you want to withdraw

+And last is copy your address to the check balanceand click the call then click the max balance and student to call agin